Harmelodic/init-frontend/README.md

 Handling and formatting dates consistently is desired, leading to the popularity of moment.js.

+Organisations want to manage content not just in a CDN, but manage their other content (hosted in CMS websites) in the same place.
+A "headless" CMS aids management on this content, both static and dynamic, whilst serving it still can be handled by an CDN.

 Tech Stack:

 | Component / Requirement | Solution                                                                                          |